taskforge/cli/README.md

 Taskforge has many competitors and all of them are great choices for task management.
 So why build yet another "todo app"?

-The answer is simple, most task management applications require that you duplicate data into them from other sources.
+The answer is: most task management applications require that you duplicate data into them from other sources.
 Whether by work, or personal preference, our actual tasks are managed in different sources today.
 Whether that be JIRA, GitHub, Trello etc. the teams and people we interact with rarely